 - Year 11 report

 - A piece of school work or an assignment

 If you are a mature applicant, or left school some time ago, you will need to bring the following with you to your interview:

 - A reference from your previous school / college, or employer

 - Copies of your certificates

 If you have disclosed a physical or mental health disability, health condition or learning need, you will need to bring any supporting evidence of these.
+We ask that you provide this information so that we can provide all the support you require and to ensure you have everything in place before your course starts.
 This may include:

 - A Medical diagnosis / letter from GP or other health professional /medical report

 - Evidence of additional support received by a school or college